pulumi/pulumi-hugo/themes/default/content/docs/pulumi-cloud/deployments/reference.md

 ### Skip intermediate deployments

-When streams of multiple deployments are pushed, they will be executed sequentially until the backlog is completed.
-In some scenarios, this is not desired as it slows down the execution when they are actually accumulative.
-By enabling the `Skip intermediate deployments` setting, Pulumi will skip all the consecutive deployments of the same type and will execute only the last one of the serie.
+By default, when multiple deployments are pushed, they will be executed sequentially until the backlog is completed.
+In some cases, you may wish to only execute the most recent deployment since the changes are accumulative.
+By enabling the `Skip intermediate deployments` setting, Pulumi will skip all intermediary deployments of the same type and will execute only the latest.

 ![Pulumi UI - Skip intermediate deployments](../ui-skip-intermediate-deployments.png)